Price & Hours

 Extending out onto Lake Michigan, Navy Pier offers plenty in the way of family-friendly entertainment.
-The first think you'll spot once you set foot on the pier is the towering Ferris wheel; you'll also find a swing-seat ride and a carousel.
-Once the kids have had their fill of thrill rides, you can spend some time practicing your putt at the 18-hole miniature golf course, wander through the Funhouse Maze or spend a few hours exploring the Chicago Children's Museum, with hands-on exhibits ranging from treehouses to firetrucks.
+The first thing you'll spot once you set foot on the pier is the towering Ferris wheel (which stands 196 feet tall); you'll also find a swing-seat ride and a carousel.
+Once the kids have had their fill of thrill rides, you can spend some time practicing your putt at the 18-hole miniature golf course or spend a few hours exploring the Chicago Children's Museum, with hands-on exhibits ranging from treehouses to firetrucks.

 But you don't have to be a kid to enjoy a visit to Navy Pier.
-Grown-ups can catch a show at the Chicago Shakespeare Theater, flex some credit card muscle at a variety of shops or grab a drink at the Landshark Beer Garden.
-Just be sure to check Navy Pier's calendar of events: Concerts are often held here, and during the summer (and New Year's Eve), impressive fireworks displays are the norm.
+Grown-ups can catch a show at the Chicago Shakespeare Theater, flex some credit card muscle at a variety of shops or grab a drink at the Miller Lite Beer Garden.
+And be sure to check Navy Pier's website for a list of events: Concerts are often held here, and during the summer (and New Year's Eve), impressive fireworks displays are the norm.

 While many visitors appreciated Navy Pier's picturesque water views and plentiful kids amenities, some bemoaned the prices charged for rides, food and souvenirs.
 But, if you have a Go Chicago Card, you'll enjoy complimentary rides on the pier's Centennial Wheel and tickets for select thrill rides.